• Send us a message

 Send us a message

-It is never easy when someone close to you passes away, and the prospect of dealing with someone’s affairs as a personal representative can be particularly stressful when you are grieving.
+It is never easy when someone close to you passes away and the prospect of dealing with their affairs as a personal representative can be particularly stressful when you are grieving.
+Working with experienced probate, intestacy and estate management solicitors can take the pressure off you while providing assurance that every detail will be handled correctly.

 When someone passes away there are a number of things which need to be carried out.
 These include registering the death within the appropriate time limit, securing any assets, arranging the funeral, settling any debts and applying for the grant of probate or grant of letters of administration.